 The French unit of Belron International successfully adopted Talking Circles in 2017, which is a collaboration tool that facilitates creative and purposeful knowledge-sharing opportunities between co-workers in real time.
-In the process Carglass says it instantly broadened its pool of available knowledge, with more than 100 skill requests being placed against 200-plus unique skills being offered within two weeks of the platform going live.
+In the process, Carglass says it instantly broadened its pool of available knowledge, with more than 100 skill requests being placed against 200-plus unique skills being offered within two weeks of the platform going live.

-But there are also other opportunities in this space, that sit alongside these exploratory knowledge-and-expertise-for-innovation projects explored so far – specifically the chance to bring knowledge-sharing to bear on established projects in order to cement a company’s residual value and intellectual property.
+But there are also other opportunities in this space, that sit alongside these exploratory knowledge-and-expertise-for-innovation projects explored so far – specifically the chance to bring knowledge-sharing to bear on established projects to cement a company’s residual value and intellectual property.

 Dom Moorhouse is a serial entrepreneur who sold a consultancy business in 2008 to BT after a five-year build programme.
-Recently he’s launched a collaboration tool called Method Grid in a public beta.
-It is focused on team-based delivery to ensure individuals in an organisation are working to a common standard by working off a continuously-improving, centralised point of reference.
+Recently, he’s launched a collaboration tool called Method Grid in a public beta.
+It is focused on team-based delivery to ensure individuals in an organisation are working to a common standard by working off a continuously improving, centralised point of reference.

 “It fills a fairly new space,” says Moorhouse.
 “It does not compete directly against project management or communication tools, like Basecamp and Yammer.
 Rather, it is a platform on which companies can easily design and build service methodology and internal operating procedures.